 The research paper is the formal culmination of graduate studies in the creative arts therapies.
 This paper includes a literature review, and may also include methodology, specific procedures, research population or sample, data collection and analysis, as appropriate to the topic approved by the Creative Arts Therapies Research and Ethics Committee.
 Students develop their proposals for this paper as a course requirement for CATS 691, to be submitted for approval to the Research and Ethics Committee in the winter term of their first year in the program.
 The Committee will then assign one faculty member in the Department to supervise each paper.
 The nine-credit component appears on the student record only once the final version of the research paper has been submitted to the Thesis Office and the Graduate Grade Activity Report Form, granting a grade of PASS, has been submitted to the Office of the Registrar.
-CATS 691 Research in the Creative Arts Therapies (3 credits) This course presents an overview of research, theory, and practice.
-Creative arts processes and psychopathology are examined in the context of development models and theories, including those of the psychoanalytic, humanist, existential, and cognitive/behavioural schools.
-Research designs, methods and strategies, instrumentation and measurement, statistical techniques, and data analysis are presented.
-Ethical issues involved in research are addressed.
-Students in the Art Therapy and Drama Therapy Options are required to develop proposals for their research paper, which is to be completed in their second year, in fulfillment of CATS 689 credits.
+CATS 691 Research in the Creative Arts Therapies (3 credits) This course presents an overview of qualitative research, theory and methodology, and their application to the creative arts therapies.
+Students develop critical reading skills and explore ethical issues involved in research.
 CATS 698 Applied Research Project with Report (6 credits) The student chooses this option to further explore specific pilot project reports, feasibility studies and creative research designs utilizing media intrinsic to the creative arts therapies.
 All applied projects must include a written component and be presented as a public seminar upon completion.
-CATS 699 Comprehensive Exam (3 credits) Creative Arts Therapies Courses (Art Therapy Option) ATRP 600 Readings in Art Therapy (3 credits) This course involves a study of the historical development of concepts in creative arts therapies, including an examination of contemporary practice.
-Links will be developed between historical and contemporary practice in art therapy, clinical psychology, psychotherapy and psychiatry.
-Art therapy literature will be examined in relation to the works of Freud, Jung, Winnicott, Kohut, Rogers and other important theorists in clinical psychology.
-Students complete readings, participate in seminars, make presentations, and develop a course paper based on their investigation of an approved topic.
-ATRP 602 Assessment Techniques in Art Therapy (3 credits) This course emphasizes an understanding of the process of assessment.
-Students view assessments, read and discuss relevant theory, while enhancing their skills in observation and inference-making.
-Distinctions are made between art therapy roles, clinical techniques, and tools used by art therapists and other health professionals.
-Students conduct and present an art therapy assessment.
-ATRP 603 Symbolic Imagery and Art Therapy - Studio/Workshop (3 credits) Students develop an understanding of art therapy methodology by exploring individual personal imagery.
-The application of psychoanalytic, existentialist, humanist, gestalt, and cognitive behavioural theories to imagery in art therapy, is examined.
-ATRP 604 Group and Family Art Therapy (3 credits) This course provides a dialectical, experiential and practical presentation of a variety of theories and techniques in family and group dynamics, specific to the practice of art therapy.
-ATRP 613 Art Therapy Practicum Supervision I (3 credits) This course introduces the practice of art therapy.
-Under faculty supervision, students choose a clinical or special-educational setting.
-In individual and group supervisory sessions, students present case material and assessments, while discussing clinical issues and their implications in psychotherapy processes.
-Ethical issues related to clinical practice are addressed.
-Students document their practical experience through initial intake reports, by charting, interviewing clients, and working with a multi-disciplinary team at a clinical site.
-Assessment is based upon a required paper, contribution to supervisory sessions, and successful completion of the practicum (150 hours).
+CATS 699 Comprehensive Exam (3 credits) Creative Arts Therapies Courses (Art Therapy Option) ATRP 600 Readings in Art Therapy (3 credits) This course provides grounding in significant schools of psychological thought and their relevance to art therapy.
+It also promotes advanced knowledge and understanding of the therapeutic relationship and process from a psychodynamic perspective.
+Studied psychotherapeutic models include: psychodynamic, object relations, humanistic, cognitive-behavioural, as well as theories of trauma.
+ATRP 602 Assessment Techniques in Art Therapy (3 credits) This course emphasizes an understanding and experience of the purpose and process of various assessments in art therapy.
+The theory and practice of art therapy assessment in both clinical work and research are reviewed within the context of different populations.
+ATRP 603 Symbolic Imagery and Art Therapy - Studio/Workshop (3 credits) Through experiential art workshops and readings, symbols and the symbolic/metaphoric function are examined with reference to various psychological models, including Freudian psychoanalysis, Jungian analytical psychology and Hillman's archetypal/imaginal psychology.
+Students develop an understanding of art therapy methodology by exploring personal imagery.
+ATRP 604 Group and Family Art Therapy (3 credits) This course provides a dialectical, experiential and practical examination of the major approaches to group dynamics, including psychodynamic, humanistic, systemic, and theories of communication.
+Stages, theories and clinical applications of group art therapy processes are explored.
+ATRP 613 Art Therapy Practicum Supervision I (3 credits) In this course, students acquire skills in the implementation of the principles of psychotherapy within the practices of art therapy with a selected population.
+Students learn observation and assessment procedures, treatment planning, skills in establishing and maintaining the therapeutic relationship, on-going evaluation, methods of clinical documentation, and professional reporting in multidisciplinary teams.
+Individual and group supervision are provided.
+A minimum of 150 practicum hours is required.
 ATRP 614 Art Therapy Practicum Supervision II (3 credits) Prerequisite: ATRP 613.